Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 Practical Rule of Thumb

-- If you can’t send downstream signals, LinkedIn is usually the safer bet
+• If you can’t send downstream signals, LinkedIn is usually the safer bet.
+However, a full CAPI set up is becoming non-negotiable for B2B advertisers

-- If you can send SQLs and opportunities, Meta’s algorithm becomes significantly more powerful
+• If you can sync lifecycle stage conversions, Meta’s algorithm becomes significantly more powerful

 Best Use Cases by Funnel Stage